Frequently asked questions

 It takes time to learn any new language well.
-We offer a full three-year program in Standard Arabic, but you can become quite conversant within a year in our program.
+If you take a lesson per week you'll complete our program in two years, but you can become quite conversant within a few months.
 So although there might be much more to learn, Arabic can begin opening doors for you fairly quickly.

-Pacific Arabic is a private language school for adults in downtown San Francisco.
-We are a secular, apolitical institute with only one purpose: helping our students learn.
+Pacific Arabic is a private online language school.
+For 19 years we operated a brick-and-mortar school in downtown San Francisco but now offer our courses only online.
+We are a secular, apolitical enterprise with only one purpose: helping our students learn.

-Each of our language instruction classes (as opposed to our conversation, history and calligraphy classes) presents approximately 250 new vocabulary items and some key grammatical concepts.
-Each course brings the student to a new plateau in their language acquisition.
+Each of our courses presents approximately 150 new vocabulary items and some key grammatical concepts.
+Each course brings you to a new plateau in your language acquisition.